 The transparency of glass, along with its other properties, makes it an ideal material for windows.
 Glass provides a smooth, even surface that can easily be cut into any shape and fixed onto frames.
 The great advantage of glass, its transparency, brings along with it the requirement, effort and expense to provide an appropriate window treatment solution for privacy and to prevent environmental exposure to brightness, heat, wind, dust and cold.
 Every season brings with it its own unique requirements for window treatment solutions.
 Since it is highly impractical to provide a solution for each seasonal variation our effort is directed towards choosing one that suits all seasonal variations and is long lasting.

 Wooden Window Blinds an excellent long term solution to beat the heat of summer and the cold of winter, but probably the most expensive, hence, out of the reach of most homeowners.
 The thermal, decorative and aesthetic properties of wood are well-known to even the most unscientific homeowner.
+This makes them great thermal blinds.
 No manufacturer or supplier need spend much time and money to sell window treatment solutions made of wood.
 It would be the first option for buyers with the budget.
 How about the rest of us who would love to use wood but find that it does not fit the budget?
 Faux Wood, of course.

 The material used in Faux Wood blinds, as the name suggests, is material that imitates wood.
 They are an alternative to real wood products.
 Faux wood is generally made of vinyl, vinyl compounds or a combination of vinyl.
 The market potential for 2 inch faux wood blinds is growing exponentially because manufacturers are providing products that exhibit or surpass many critical characteristics of real wood.